ChibiOS/ChibiOS-Contrib/demos/SILABS/RT-EFR32FG23A010F256-BRD4001A-REVA01/readme.txt

 ** TODO **

+HAL is far from complete.
+What is working:
+  * SYSTICK
-HAL is far from complete: only SYSTICK and LETIMER0 for deep sleep and serial IO (SIO) have been implemented.
+  * LETIMER0 for deep sleep and serial
+  * serial IO (SIO) have been implemented

 Implement export clocks in GPIOs.

-Make EUSART0 working.

 Make HCLK DIV2 (CLKOUT) working.

+Make radio driver with underlying rail lib.

 ** The Demo **